anonaddy/addy.io/source/security.md

 - mail.anonaddy.me (Greenhost.net, Netherlands)
 - mail2.anonaddy.me (UpCloud.com, Poland)
+- app.addy.io (UpCloud.com, Netherlands)

-Both mail servers have the following in place:
+All of the mail servers have the following in place:

 ### TLS encryption